-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker and thank you for that question.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
 It's a good one.
 We have been discussing this and it is not the first time.
 We too have been concerned about the rates and the increase in inflation, but currently I can't give you information on what we are doing.
 We are going to clarify what we will propose. (interpretation) Thank you, Mr. Speaker.